tomhiatt/Surveillance-reports/RegTBfigsTables.md

 ![plot of chunk m.notif](figure/m_notif.png)

+## Age and sex

+The age distribution in 2012 follows an increasing pattern characteristic of an aging epidemic for all high-burden countries except Mongolia and Papua New Guinea ([Figure 2](#f.agesex.bar)).
+Rates among females is less similar with rates in the ≥ 65 category lower than their younger counter-parts in many settings.

 <a id="f.agesex.bar"></a>
 #### Figure 2 Smear-positive notification rates by age and sex in the Region and in seven countries with a high burden of TB, 2012.